 There are two possible results of a broken blood vessel.
 When an injury causes it on the body, a painful bruise or welt appears on the skin.
 Depending on the size and severity of the bruise, healing time can range from days to weeks.

 The color of the blood under the skin changes as the broken blood vessel heals.
 People who take anticoagulant medication are more susceptible to bruising because the blood is thinner.
 If a blood vessel is broken due to medication or an underlying illness, the result is a bright red spot under the skin.

-A broken blood vessel in the eye is called subconjunctival hemorrhage.
-The condition is not painful and can be caused by coughing, sneezing or even heavy lifting.
-Unless the subconjunctival hemorrhage is caused by another medical condition, it will go away on its own in 7-14 days.
+A broken blood vessel in the eye is called a subconjunctival hemorrhage.
+The condition is not painful and can be caused by coughing, sneezing, or even heavy lifting.
+Unless another medical condition causes the subconjunctival bleeding, it will go away on its own in 7-14 days.

 Blood vessels sometimes break on the face.